HuanglabPurdue/DL-AO/README.md

 python main.py --datapath ./ExampleData --save ./Models
 ```

-The expected output and runtime with the small example training dataset is shown below:<br>
+The expected output and runtime with the small example training dataset is shown below:<br><br>
 <img src="/images/Image1.png" style="height: 208px; width: 624px;"/>

 Due to insufficient training data included in 'ExampleData', the validation error is inf.
 More training datasets can be generated with the Matlab code described in the Section2.
-An example output wiht 100 times more training data is shown below:<br>
+An example output wiht 100 times more training data is shown below:<br><br>
 <img src="/images/Image2.png" style="height: 204px; width: 624px;"/>

 ### 2. To test this, type the following command in terminal: